 Reservation or dedication of new and/or abandonment of existing public/private utility easement(s), ingress/egress easement(s) necessary for the project shall be delineated on the map or recorded concurrently with the map with a separate instrument.
-(SMC 18.16.010 (c), Subdivision Map Act §66475 and §66499.20-1/2 for public easements).
+(SMC Section 18.16.010 (c), Subdivision Map Act Government Code Sections 66475 and 66499.20-1/2 for public easements).
 Quitclaim deed is required for abandonment of private easements prior to map recordation.
-Provide access easements from the project to and along New Street as shown on vesting tentative map Sheet TM-3.
+Provide access easements from the project to and along new east-west private street as shown on vesting tentative map Sheet TM-6.
 All easements shall be kept open and free from buildings and structures of any kind except those appurtenances associated with the defined easements.
 [COA] [PUBLIC WORKS]